kannibalox/IMDb-Scout/README.md

 # IMDb-Scout
-Add links from IMDb pages to torrent sites -- easy downloading from IMDb
+Add links in IMDb pages to torrent sites -- easy downloading from IMDb

 ## Adding new sites